Pine Mountain Settlement School

 Dorothy died sometime in 1979, in Framingham, MA.
 Her youngest daughter Lucy died in February of this year .

 The original transcription of Dorothy’s journals from the pencil and long-hand copy to the typed copy used for this web offering, was by Patricia Sampson Wellington, Dorothy’s daughter.
 She recognized the value of the accounts and also the importance of sharing the material with her family, as well as with Hindman Settlement.
-She had photographs from Dorothy’s Hindman stay copied and attached them to her transcript.
+She had photographs from Dorothy’s Hindman stay which she copied and attached to her transcript.
 She found the journal among her mother’s possessions after she died.

 DOROTHY HANCOCK STILES